justjam2013/homebridge-virtual-accessories/README.md

 #### Virtual Accessories For Homebridge is a plugin for Homebridge that provides the ability to create virtual HomeKit accessories.

-This plugin is inspired by Nick Farina's most excellent [homebridge-dummy](https://github.com/nfarina/homebridge-dummy) plugin and the [homebridge-random-delay-switches](https://github.com/kernie66/homebridge-random-delay-switches) plugin, as well as a few others.
+This plugin is inspired by Nick Farina's most excellent [homebridge-dummy](https://github.com/nfarina/homebridge-dummy) plugin, which formed the backbone of my HomeKit automations.

-The purpose of this plugin is to be able to create different types of virtual HomeKit accessories from a single plugin, rather than have to hunt down and install multiple individual plugins, some of which may be unmaintained and abandoned.
-Also, this plugin is Homebridge 2.0 ready.
+The purpose of this plugin is to provide a single solution for creating different types of virtual HomeKit accessories, instead of having to pull together a large number of plugins, each of which may provide part of the needed functionality, and many of which may be unmaintained or abandoned.
+This plugin implements the latest Homebridge architecture and is ready for Homebridge 2.0.

+The downside to a single plugin is trading ease of maintenance of installed plugins with a single point of failure, however, this is work in progress so ongoing bug fixes will be provided.
+Also, I will be slowly adding new accessories and functionality, either as I need them, or more likely in response to requests by users who find this plugin useful.

-This is work in progress, so new accessories and functionality will be added as needed or, more likely, as requested.
-The current virtual accessories supported are:
+The current virtual accessories provided are:

 -   **Switch.** Nobody can have too many switches!
 Allows you to create plain old switches, normally on/off switches, stateful switches, switches with set or random timers, and switches with companion sensors to trigger HomeKit notifications.
 -   **Doorbell.** Allows you to use any button as a doorbell and have it play a chime on Homepods.
 -   **Garage Door.** Will display a widget in CarPlay when you approach your home.
 Generates a HomeKit notification when the accessory's state changes.
 -   **Lock.** This was just low hanging fruit.
 Generates a HomeKit notification when the accessory's state changes.
 It also creates a Home Key card in the Wallet app.
 -   **Window Covering.** These are blinds and shades.
-This was created for a user that wanted to use "Siri open/close .." to control their automation, as opposed to "Siri on/off ..".
+This was created for a user that wanted to use "Siri open/close .." to control their automation, as opposed to "Siri on/off .." as would be required with switches.
--   **Valve** - Generic, Irrigation, Shower Head, Water Faucet.
+-   **Valve** - Allows you to create different types of valves: generic, irrigation, shower head, or water faucet.
 -   **Sensor.** Allows you to create different types of sensors.
 Sensors will generate notifications when their state changes, if configured in the Home app.
 Some types of notifications classified as `critical` by Homekit are allowed to bypass Do Not Disturb and allowed to appear in CarPlay.
 Sensors can be activated by different triggers.
 Currently, they options are:
     - Host Ping trigger.
 Pings a network host.
 It is actvated after 3 failed ping attempts.
 The sensor resets when ping is successful.
     - Cron trigger.
 Activates the sensor when the time and date match the schedule deascribed by the cron expression.
 The sensor resets after a brief delay.